omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

   <p>The python scripts clear.py and cyberdeck_stats_monitor.py rely a specific file structure to import Waveshare ePaper display's library and to read essential bmp files.
   The /library folder, /python, and /pic folders need to remain in the same relative file system position to each other.

-  ##### _Essentials files and folders_
-  Files not listed in this tree can be deleted without consequence to the project.
+  Files not listed in this tree *should* be fine to delete without consequence to the project to save space.

     .
     ├── /library